- News & Events

 Message from the Principal - Murray Powell

-I have been principal of Shannon School for the past five years.
+I have been principal of Shannon School for the past six years.
 My background in education spans over 30 years and I have taught and led in a wide variety of learning environments - Music and Drama specialist, taught in all levels of the school, the highest to lowest decile ratings, Australian and New Zealand schools, city and rural communities.

 Please check my 'Blog' page (under 'News and Events') for some of the latest news.

-We have recently (November 2013) launched our Senior student inquiries on the history of Shannon people and landmarks.
+In November of 2013 we launched our Senior student inquiries on the history of Shannon people and landmarks.
 Please go to the following site to take you to the amazing children's work.

-We have also recently (November 2013) digitised our school class photos and other memorabilia on the Horowhenua Kete site.
+Also in November of 2013 we digitised our school class photos and other memorabilia on the Horowhenua Kete site.
 If you are an old pupil check it out!!

 125 YEARS - EASTER 2014

 What an amazing event.
 Photos are now available - general photos from the school and class photos from the Photographer.
 Please refer to 'Facebook Page' under '125th Jubilee.